|1988-1993 Indiana University in Bloomington, Indiana, USA

 2016-present adjunct affiliation with Department of Pharmacology and Toxicology, Medizisch-Theoretisches Zentrum, Technische Universität Dresden, Dresden, Germany.

-2016-present Associate Professor, School of Life Sciences and Technology, ShanghaiTech, Shanghai, China
+2016-present Associate Professor, PI, School of Life Sciences and Technology, ShanghaiTech, Shanghai, China

 |The Antos group researches tissue regeneration.
 To understand the biology of regeneration, Dr. Antos is interested in answering three fundamental questions: